 Once you got the fire started it is a good idea to start thinking about the wood which you will be using for the fire sometime later.
 The big mistake which some people make is that they will put some wet wood on the fire, thinking that this will dry them off, it will probably just extinguish your fire.
 What you should do instead, is to get a couple of rocks and surround your fire with them.
 You will notice that the rocks will start heating up in a couple of minutes.

 Now get your wet wood and place it next to the hot rocks outside of your fire, it will take a couple of hours but if you have done everything correctly then the wood should dry in a couple of hours.
-If you are camping outdoors then you can also use these rocks to heat you up during the night, simply take some of these rocks and put some dirt on it so that they form a flat surface.
+If you are camping outdoors then you can also use these rocks to heat you up during the night, simply take some of these rocks and put some dirt on them so that they form a flat surface.
 Now just put your sleeping bag on it and you will be heated from the ground for several hours.
 Just make sure that you use a high-quality sleeping bag as some of them will actually melt.

 If you want to know what your options for sleeping bags are, and which one I personally recommend, then check out my recent article ( Top 19 ) Alternatives to sleeping bags.

 As you can see you have plenty of options on how you can start a fire with wet wood.
-Just keep in mind to have a small hatchet and a goo knife with which you will make the kindling and the wood shavings, without them you will struggle to make a fire with wet wood.
+Just keep in mind to have a small hatchet and a good knife with which you will make the kindling and the wood shavings, without them you will struggle to make a fire with wet wood.